God’s Covenant: with

 Twelve Tribes of IsraelAs noted before, God was greatly displeased with Israel’s King Solomon when he was led astray by his foreign wives and worshiped their false gods, thus falling out of covenant with God (1 Kings 11:9-11).
 As a result, after Solomon died, God stripped away all but two of the tribes, Judah and Benjamin, from Solomon’s son, King Rehoboam (12:21-24).

-An Ephraimite, Jeroboam, became king over the house of Israel (1 Kings 12:20), which also came to be called Ephraim.
-From that point forward, the house of Judah (also known as the house of David) and the house of Israel/Ephraim were separated from each other.
+Jeroboam, an Ephraimite (1 Kings 11:26), became king over the house of Israel (12:20), which also came to be called Ephraim.
+From that point forward, the house of Israel/Ephraim and the house of Judah (also known as the house of David) were separated from each other.

 It should be pointed out that there were not absolute, exclusive divisions between the Northern Kingdom of Israel and the Southern Kingdom of Judah, prior to their respective banishments and exiles to Assyria and Babylon.
 There was some overlapping of tribes in both places, due to marriage, migration, and location.